wp-plugins/disable-comments/readme.txt

 It requires PHP version 5 or greater.

 If you come across any bugs or have suggestions, please contact me at [rayofsolaris.net](http://rayofsolaris.net).
+Please check the [FAQs](http://rayofsolaris.net/code/disable-comments-for-wordpress#faq) for common issues.

 == Changelog ==